The Lost Origin

 Remarkably, as precisely as we can place the ad in history, most other details about the sailing remain sketchy or lost at depths of history I have not uncovered yet.
 I know it took place sometime in the early summer of 1844, but sources disagree on the departure point; some say London, but more likely it is Southampton - P&O's home port.
 It is also not clear whether the guests completed the entire itinerary onboard the Tagus or had to transfer between other mail steamers to complete the circuit or even how many guests made the journey.
-Details on the cruise duration are also unknown (although given that the Tagus with fellow P&O mail steamer Braganza were the only two ships on what was advertised as a monthly service, it could not logically have been more than 2 months), as are details on pricing but it is fair to surmise that it would have been accessible only to the very wealthy of the age.
+Details on the cruise duration are also unknown (although given that the Tagus with fellow P&O mail steamer Braganza were the only two ships on what was advertised as a monthly service, it could not logically have been more than 2 months), as are details on pricing but it is fair to surmise that it would have been accessible only to the very wealthy and privileged of the age.

-While the price alone would have characterised it as a luxury product, the actual experience would have been a far cry from today’s luxury cruise experiences.
-Now, I don’t know much about the Tagus specifically, but I know enough about maritime affairs of the age to be able to extrapolate to some extent what on board life would have been like.
+But while the cruise product was aimed squarely at the wealthy and upper class, the actual experience would have been a far cry from today’s luxury cruise experiences.
+Now, I don’t know much about the Tagus experience specifically, but I know enough about maritime affairs of the age to be able to extrapolate to some extent what on board life on this first cruise would have been like.
 So come aboard with me as I detail exactly what you would have been in for as a cruise guest on the Tagus.

 Welcome on board the Tagus

-At 55m / 182ft length and a beam of 8m / 26ft. the Tagus was only about the length of two tennis courts, laid end to end, and the width of one across.
+At 55,5 m / 182 ft length and a beam of 8 m / 26 ft. the 909 GRT Tagus was only slightly longer than two tennis courts, laid end to end, and only narrowly the width of one court across.
 She was seven years old at the time of the cruise, barely a third of the way through her commercial lifespan, but plenty old to show the wear of every ocean crossing.
 She was built as a long-range auxiliary paddle steamer, meaning she had steam engines as well as the masts and rigging of a sailing ship, enabling her to switch between the two means of propulsion to keep to schedule (or - as was often the case - resort to wind power when her steam engines broke down).
 As a mail steamer she was built for speed and endurance – to deliver mail and cargo to the far-flung reaches of the Empire as fast as possible.
 Bear in mind, 'speed' in this case means no more than 9.5 knots (17,5 kmh / 10.9 mph) which was her maximum cruising speed - meaning it would take her the better part of 5½ days just to get from Southampton to Gibraltar in ideal conditions.
-She carried a crew of 36 and her passenger capacity was 87 at maximum occupancy but the comfort and enjoyment of said passengers would absolutely have been a secondary consideration – as would have been apparent from the cabins already.
+She carried a crew of 36 and her passenger capacity was 87 at maximum occupancy but the comfort and enjoyment of said passengers would absolutely have been a secondary consideration to her main purpose – as would have been apparent from the cabins already.

 Your ‘stateroom’ would have been a dim and damp rectangular wooden box, likely no more than 6 sq. m. / 60 sq.ft., lit by flickering oil lamps.
 Furnishings would have been sparse and basic; bunk beds, washstand, closet, seat and little else.
 Forget about a balcony – at best you would have had a small, sealed porthole, offering no ventilation and probably very little view due to grime and algae .
 No electricity (as this would not be introduced on ships until 1880) and no in-cabin toilet or bathroom either – there’d likely be a communal latrine along the corridor or maybe just a board with a hole in it, suspended over a gutter or even the open ocean.
 There would also be at least one bathroom where you would be able to wash down with salt water, but you would have to schedule a time with the steward to use it.
 Devoid of air-conditioning, the room would have been freezing cold or stiflingly hot, depending on the region and season, and the air stale and damp with a strong fishy odor from the whale oil used in the lamp (unless you were lucky enough to have one of those modern lard oil lamps that did not produce much odor).

 In terms of public spaces below decks, there’d be only one: the ‘dining room’, located amidships.
 Lit by oil lamps and overhead skylights, the long room would have featured a long wooden table with bench seating where passengers would have taken their meals and congregated when not out on deck or in their cabin.
 The meals would have varied in freshness and diversity, depending on when the ship was last able to take on fresh supplies.
 With no refrigeration on board, fresh produce, meats and dairy have a limited shelf-life, especially in warm Mediterranean climates.
 To compensate, many ships would carry livestock onboard, like cows for milk, chickens for eggs or pigs for meat, on the longer legs of the journey, but with up to 100 mouths to feed (incl. crew) supplies were always stretched thin and preserved foods most likely made up the majority of the onboard diet.
 On the plus side wines and spirits kept quite well on board and were - up until the 1870’s - part of the complimentary provisions, so if you didn’t care for the food, you could always enjoy a drink… and many did … all day long.

 An experience for the senses

 Once underway, the din of the steam engine and the splashing and creaking of the paddle wheels and hull would have been constant, except when at anchor/docked.
 Add to that the clanging of the blacksmith's hammer from his workshop and the crowing, bellowing and grunting of various livestock kept onboard for provisions.
 For those prone to motion sickness every moment at sea would have been insufferable, as the small vessel would have been very susceptible to wind and waves.
-The smells would not have helped – the ocean breeze on deck may have been delightful, but below decks you would be met by a barrage of smells; from the galley, from the latrines, from the engine room etc. A melange of tar, creosote, oakum, bilge water, kerosene, oil, coal and more would have exuded from the hull and mixed in with all the smells of human activity on board, including the body odours of your fellow passengers who had been unable to bathe properly for weeks on end.
+The smells would not have helped – the ocean breeze on deck may have been delightful, but below decks you would be met by a barrage of smells; from the galley, from the latrines, from the engine room etc. A melange of tar, creosote, oakum, bilge water, kerosene, oil, coal and more would have exuded from the hull and mixed in with all the smells of human activity on board, including the body odors of your fellow passengers who may or may not have had an opportunity to use the bathroom recently.

 Out on deck would have been the place to be, but space was at a premium.
 Between masts and rigging, two massive 7 m / 24 ft diameter paddle wheels, twin funnels, bridge, lifeboats and miscellaneous machinery, little space would have been available to the passengers.
 Since suntans were still considered marks of peasantry in Victorian England, no one was eager to expose themselves to the sun and would likely have sought shelter from the sun under a large awning somewhere aft.
 On deck would also have been the only place you were allowed to smoke, if you were so inclined, as all smoking below deck was banned for fire safety reasons.
 Those that went for promenades would have done so with hats or umbrellas and with multi-layered, heavily pleated Victorian suits and dresses (as was the fashion) providing ample protection from the sun, though perhaps little comfort in the heat.
 The real downside to the deck was the copious amounts of smoke and coal dust that would descend from the smoke stacks whenever the wind lulled or changed direction.

 Pastimes and shore time

 On board entertainment would have consisted of whatever books or creative pastime you could pack or whatever talent you and your fellow passengers brought to the party.
 In Victorian times game play, musical performances and talent shows quickly became the preferred sociable way of staving off boredom on long voyages and it was not unusual for the more extrovert, attention-loving passengers to practically take on the role of ‘cruise director’, whether encouraged to or not.
 And if you could entertain your fellow passengers with a musical, thespian or other artistic talent, you would have been in high demand for some surprisingly entertaining and jovial soirees in the dining room (fuelled by the free booze policy).
 There would have been no activity program (save for perhaps Mass and meal times) and no cruise staff to provide diversions, and given rigid Victorian class divisions it’s unlikely the passengers would even have socialised with crew, save for the Captain and highest-ranking officers (about 4-5 people out of the crew of 36).

 As for port calls, I admittedly know very little about how these played out, except to speculate that the calls would probably have been longer than the standard half day / full day routine of today’s cruise ships.
 Partly because the process of servicing and supplying a steam ship would have taken longer and partly because passengers would have needed more time to visit the local sights, with only horse and carriage transportation at their disposal.
 Quite a few of the destination ports did not have sufficient docking space for ships, so more often than not, going ashore involved a precarious descent via rope ladder and a tender ride ashore by row boat.
 Sightseeing in port was obviously a popular activity from the beginning, but it would likely have been ad hoc arrangements cobbled together on arrival with entrepreneurial locals.
 Organised Shore Excursion programs offered by the shipping company wouldn’t be a thing until decades later.
 While electrical telegraphs were in common use in the 1840’s, wireless telegraphy between ship and shore would not come along for another 50+ years, so any request for local services would have had to have been communicated weeks, if not months in advance of arrival in port.